Which codec to choose for my website’s audio content?

 An open-source, patent-free, lossy audio compression format.
 "Ogg" is the container format, and "Vorbis" is the audio codec itself.

 • Supported by Most Modern Browsers: Good support in Firefox, Chrome, Edge, and Opera.
-Safari added support more recently.
+Safari added support in 2021.

 • Preference for Open-Source: A key choice for those prioritizing royalty-free and open technologies.